-Tottenham forwards Son Heung-Min and Harry Kane have been the Premier League’s most dangerous double-act over the opening weeks of the new season, the duo dovetailing superbly for the north London side in attack.
+Tottenham forwards Son Heung-Min and Harry Kane have been one of the Premier League’s most dangerous double-acts in recent seasons, with the dovetailing duo having tormented Premier League defences.

-Following the fine form of the Spurs strikers we’ve decided to look at some of the most prolific pairs in the division’s history, here are the five Premier League partnerships with the most goal combinations:
+Following their latest combination, we’ve decided to look at the most prolific pairs in the division’s history, here are the five Premier League partnerships with the most goal combinations.

 Darren Anderton and Teddy Sheringham – 27 goal combinations